rhelmer/socorro/docs/installation.rst

 ::
   git checkout LATEST_RELEASE_TAG

-Customize the .ini files in config/ as necessary.
+Copy the .ini-dist files in config/ as necessary.
 The rest of this guide will assume that the defaults are used.

 Download and install CrashStats Web UI
 ````````````